 You don't have to get it perfect.
 But you do have to get it felt.
 Great sequences feel smooth and inevitable.
 We carry the audience, one lever at a time.

-Sequencing isn't just a creative choice.
-It's a strategic one.
-And that call rarely lives in a vacuum.
+Sequencing is a strategic choice.
+That strategy call rarely lives in a vacuum.
 Sometimes the audience needs to feel something.
 Sometimes the business needs a result.
 Your job is to find where those needs align or make a deliberate tradeoff when they don't.

 What are we trying to achieve?